andrewevans0102/overwatch-challenge/README.md

 ## Future Improvements
 Future improvements on the horizon (PR's Welcome!):
-1. Refactor service calls to be in specific classes around their function
+1. Build out more tests for code coverage (potentially may be using Cypress for this in the future)
-2. Build out more tests for code coverage (potentially may be using Cypress for this in the future)
+2. Increase use of NgRx for state management (currently only used in `view-activity` and `create-activity` components)
 3. make application more responsive
 4. Add more details to the instructions (docs) site